 The REDI Fund follows the accrual basis of accounting.
 This method of accounting recognizes the financial effect of transactions, events, and interfund activities when they occur, regardless of the timing of related cash flows.
 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
-Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
+Operating revenues and expenses generally result from providing services and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
 Revenues and expenses not meeting this definition, such as investment earnings and services provided to others, are reported as nonoperating.